Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

-CRFs, like the network flow models discussed in the previous subsection, are essentially a tool for modeling probabilistic relationships between a collection of random variables, and hence still require a separate optimization process for handling training and inference (such as the graph cut algorithm \cite{boykov2004experimental} or message passing algorithms).
-We will focus on presenting how the data association problem is mapped onto a CRF and direct the reader to other sources such as \cite{boykov2004experimental} for details on how to do approximate inference for these models.
+CRFs, like the probabilistic network flow models discussed in the previous subsection, are essentially a tool for modeling probabilistic relationships between a collection of random variables.
+They require a separate optimization process for handling training and inference (such as the graph cut algorithm \cite{boykov2004experimental} or message passing algorithms).
+We will focus on presenting how the data association problem is mapped onto a CRF and direct the reader to other sources \cite{boykov2004experimental} for details on how exactly approximate inference is carried out for these models.
 One of the benefits of using graphical models is that we have the flexibility to construct our graph using either sensor measurements, tracklets (measurements that are partially associated to form a "sub"-track), or full tracks.
 Tracklets are a common choice for CRFs since they give an attractive hierarchical quality to the tracking solution; low-level measurements are first associated into tracklets via, e.g., the Hungarian algorithm, and then stitched together into full tracks via a CRF.
-By working at a higher level of abstraction, the original MDAP constraints \ref{SSMDAP constraints} and \ref{MSMDAP constraints} are reformulated; all that is needed at the higher level is to ensure that each tracklet is only associated to one and only one track.
+By working at a higher level of abstraction, the original MDAP constraints \ref{SSMDAP constraints} and \ref{MSMDAP constraints} are modified slightly; all that is needed at the higher level is to ensure that each tracklet is only associated to one and only one track.
 This can also help reduce processing time for running in real-time.

 Each clique $c$ in the graph has a clique potential $\psi_c$ associated with it; usually, the clique potentials are written as the product of unary terms $\psi_s$ and pairwise terms $\psi_{s,t}$.
 It is common to assume a log-linear representation for the potentials, i.e., $\psi_c = \exp (w_c^\intercal \phi (x, y_c))$.
-Note that the implied normalization term in Equation \ref{crf} can be omitted when solving for the maximum-likelihood labeling $\mathbf{y}$ for a particular set of observations $\mathbf{x}$.
+Note that the implied normalization term in Equation~\ref{crf} can be omitted when solving for the maximum-likelihood labeling $\mathbf{y}$ for a particular set of observations $\mathbf{x}$, such that